medialab/xan/docs/cmd/rename.md

     -s, --select <arg>     Select the columns to rename.
 See 'xan select -h' for the full syntax.
 Note that given selection must not include a same column more than once.
-    -p, --prefix <prefix>  Prefix to add to all the column names.
+    -p, --prefix <prefix>  Prefix to add to all column names.
+    -x, --suffix <suffix>  Suffix to add to all column names.
     -S, --slugify          Transform the column name so that they are safe to be used as identifiers.
 Will typically replace whitespace & dashes with underscores, drop accentuation etc.
+    -R, --replace          Replace matches of a pattern by given replacement in column names.
     -f, --force            Ignore unknown columns to be renamed.

 Common options: